Learn how to successfully configure Cloud Analytics with Kafka® via the OVHcloud Control Panel.

 Go further

-Visit the GitHub examples repository to find out how to connect to your database with several languages.
+Visit the GitHub examples repository to find out how to connect to your service with several languages.

-For more information and tutorials, please see our other Cloud Databases support guides or explore the guides for other OVHcloud products and services.
+For more information and tutorials, please see our other Managed Databases & Analytics or Platform as a Service guides.
+You can also explore the guides for other OVHcloud products and services.